 Tom Petty was an American icon before he released his monster-selling Full Moon Fever in 1989.
-He had laid down the roots (no pun intended) of Americana and given good ol’ rock ‘n’ roll the kick in the pants it had needed during the late 1970s and early 1980s.
-With fellow Traveling Wilbury Jeff Lynne behind the controls, Petty embraced pop music without selling out.
+He had laid down the roots of Americana and given good ol’ rock ‘n’ roll the kick in the pants it had needed during the late 1970s and early 1980s.
+Less than a decade later, with fellow Traveling Wilbury Jeff Lynne behind the controls, Petty embraced pop music without selling out.

 It was Petty’s first official solo album, even though most of the Heartbreakers except drummer Stan Lynch contributed to the recording.
 So there is no real difference here except for Petty’s approach to the album, which may be his most radio-friendly release since 1979’s Damn the Torpedoes.